MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-storage_property_id.md

 ### -field StorageDeviceEnduranceProperty

 Provides info on how many bytes have been read/write from a solid-state drive (SSD).
-This property is supported only for Non-Volatile Memory Express (NVMe) devices that implement a certain NVMe feature.
+This property is currently supported only for Non-Volatile Memory Express (NVMe) devices that implement a certain NVMe feature.

+### -field StorageDeviceLedStateProperty

+The caller is querying for the LED state of the device.
+Data is returned using the [**STORAGE_DEVICE_LED_STATE_DESCRIPTOR**](ns-ntddstor-storage_device_led_state_descriptor.md) structure.
+This property is currently supported only for NVMe devices that implement a certain NVMe feature.
+Supported in Windows 10 version 21H1 and later.

+### -field StorageDeviceSelfEncryptionProperty

+The caller is querying to determine whether the device supports self encryption.
+Data is returned using the [**STORAGE_DEVICE_SELF_ENCRYPTION_PROPERTY**](ns-ntddstor-storage_device_self_encryption_property.md) structure.
+Supported in Windows 10 version 21H1 and later.

+### -field StorageFruIdProperty

+The caller is querying for the ID of a fault replacement unit (FRU).
+Data is returned using the [**STORAGE_FRU_ID_DESCRIPTOR**](ns-ntddstor-storage_fru_id_descriptor.md) structure.
+Supported in Windows 10 version 21H1 and later.

 ## -remarks